Republic Services provides exclusive waste and recycling collection services for residential and commercial accounts for the City of Alhambra.

-Those who qualify will have their bimonthly trash bill decreased by $4 bimonthly (or $2 per month).
+Those who qualify will have their trash bill decreased by $6.30 quarterly (or $2.10 per month).

 The discount is offered by Republic Services through its exclusive franchise agreement with the City.
 The low-income limits are established by the Department of Housing and Urban Development.